bmt26/InstagramClonePart2/README.md

 # Project 3 - *InstagramClone*

-**InstagramClone** is a photo sharing app similar to Instagram but using Parse as its backend.
+**InstagramClone** is a photo-sharing social media app similar to Instagram but uses Parse as its backend.

 ## InstagramClone Part 2
 Time spent: **6** hours spent in total